miket7f/miket7f.github.io/pages/Introduction to Advanced Model Rocketry.md

 - to reduce the front facing aera as much as possible.
 - and to feature an optimized aerodynamic shape to reduce the drag coefficient.

-This is why most rockets, enclose all mechanisms, wires, and parts inside, feature smooth outisde surfaces, and have a cone-shaped rocket tip.
+This is why most rockets, enclose all mechanisms, wires, and parts inside, feature smooth outside surfaces, and have a cone-shaped rocket tip.

-### Stability

 ### Thrust

+Now we know which forces will act on our vehicle.
+In order for the vehicle to lift-off, these forces must be overcome by the thrust force that the rocket creates with its engine.

+In the case of model rockets, solid rocket motor are used.
+These are comparable to the engine of a fireworks rocket.
+Once they are ignited, they burn until no full is left.

+These engines are bought online, and classified into different classes.
+Ranging from an A class engine all the way to O. The higher the letter in the alphabet the higher the total impulse will be.
+The total impulse is the area under the motor's thrust over the burn time.

+An A-class engine, for example, has a total impulse bwetw1.26 to 2.5 Ns.

 Conventional model rocketry → passive stabilization (aerodynamic shape), and parachute deployment (mechanical system, or electronics system), sometimes data logger to estimate reached altitude.
 Most of the time only the aerodynamic shape is created